Lyquix/php-git-deploy/README.md

 Both GitHub and BitBucket offer _Webhooks_ that can be used to automatically execute this script when a commit is pushed to the the repository, and automate the deployment of your code to from the repository to your server.

-The script creates a local repository in your server (git directory) it a directory different from the server production files (target directory, e.g. the document root in the case of a web server).
-There are two reasons for separating the local git directory from the target directory: in most cases, production directories contain files that are not part of the repository, and in the case of websites placing the local git repo in a production directory would expose the `.git` directory to the public.
+The script creates a local repository in your server (git directory), a directory different from the server production files (target directory, e.g. the document root in the case of a web server).
+There are two reasons for separating the local git directory from the target directory: First, in most cases, production directories contain files that are not part of the repository and perfoming git operations directly on production files may cause problems.
+Second, in the case of websites making the local git repo also your production directory would expose the `.git` directory to the public.

 In normal use, each time there is a commit pushed to the repository or a pull request merged, GitHub/BitBucket triggers this script.
 The script checks the headers and payload sent by the Webhook and ignores events other than push and pull request merge, as well as any events on branches other than one for which the script is configured.

-The script fetches the repository, and then checks out the most recent commit in the configured branch.
+The script fetches the repository and then checks out the most recent commit in the configured branch.
 Following, it uses `rsync` to add and modify any files in the target directory that differ from the git directory.
 The script uses the information from the commit to identify any files that have been removed from the repository, and deletes them from the target directory.

 Any other files that exist in the target directory but are not tracked in the repo are not affected.
 This normally include media files, configuration files, etc.

-At the end each execution, the script writes a version file in the target directory that contains the hash value of the latest commit that has been deployed.
+At the end of each execution, the script writes a `VERSION` file in the target directory that contains the hash value of the latest commit that has been deployed.
 This is used in subsequent executions of the script to determine what is the last commit that was deployed and what files need to be deleted.
 If no version file is found the script assumes that there have been no previous deployments.

 You can also trigger the script manually.
 If no GET parameters are passed URL (other than the access token), the script deploys the most recent commit for the default branch configured for the script.
 However, it is possible to specify a different branch as long as it is included in the configuration in the list of allowed branches, as well as a different commit.
 This functionality can be used when you need to set your target directory to a specific branch/commit.